AndreaOne/cyberg-cat/README.md

 # Quadrupled Robot Cat with Ultrasonic Obstacle Detection

 3D-modelled a cat head to hold an ultrasonic sensor.
 Writing code to detect obstacles and stop stepping forward when detecting one.
+The cat head stl file has been attached, I designed the size just for the HC-SR04 ultrasonic sensor.
+If you are using other ultrasonic sensors please check the size before printing the head out.

 Video Demonstration: